mistermicheels/learning-notes/architecture-design/reference-architectures/Package-by-feature-or-component.md

         -   The way components are divided into functional areas could potentially differ from the way controllers are divided into functional areas
     -   Encapsulation of internals should be enforced
         -   Ideally, use language constructs like packages, modules, ...
-        -   Alternatively, integrate dependency checking rules into automated tests or linting
+        -   Alternatively, integrate dependency checking rules into automated tests, linting rules or dependency checking tools
 -   Top-level structure shows functional areas of the application rather than technical layers
 -   Within feature/component, likely to have some kind of layered structure, may or may not be the same across all features/components